This BBQ chicken breast in the air fryer is one of the easiest ways to get that barbecue flavor without using a grill.

 Place the chicken breast in a large bowl; pat dry chicken with paper towels, rub oil all over the chicken breasts, season with salt and pepper to taste; rub the bbq seasoning all around the chicken.

-Place the chicken breasts in the air fryer basket and cook to 380ºF for 15 minutes, turning halfway through.
+Place the chicken breasts in the air fryer basket and cook at 380ºF for 15 minutes, turning halfway through.

 Using the best temperature for air fryer chicken breast helps prevent burning the sauce too early.